-Are you interested in population issues like ageing, integration of migrants and poverty?
-The MSc Population Studies trains you in theories, methods and skills needed to comprehend population dynamics.
+Are you interested in studying contemporary population issues like ageing, migration and global population growth?
+In the master programme Population Studies students learn the theories, methods and skills required to become a versatile demographer.

 Essential to understanding population dynamics is the study of

-on how these demographic events have an impact on population-level
+geographical context, and on how these demographic events have an

 You will learn about:

-The field of Population Studies reflects on and deals with currently relevant demographic topics and related societal issues.
+The field of Population Studies reflects on and deals with contemporary demographic topics and related societal issues.
 The study is simultaneously concrete and broad.

-The Master in Population Studies is also good option if you are a mid-career professional working at, for example, a statistical office or demographic department of a government agency looking to improve your skills.
+The Master in Population Studies is also interesting for mid-career professionals working at, for example, statistical offices or demographic departments of government agencies.

-If you are looking to do a two year programme, we offer double degree programmes with the University of Cologne in Germany (Demography and Social Inequality) and the Universitat Pompeu Fabra in Barcelona, Spain (Social Demography).
-You can also combine the Master in Population Studies with our top rated two year Research Master in Spatial Sciences.
+We also offer two double degree programmes: with the University of Cologne in Germany (Demography and Social Inequality) and with the Universitat Pompeu Fabra in Barcelona, Spain (Social Demography).
+You can also combine the Master in Population Studies with our top-rated Research Master in Spatial Sciences.

 Population Studies in Groningen is known for its research